openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

     **
 >
 > **Jon Masters talks about features in the 2.6.37 Linux kernel and
-        describes debugging a kernel problem using the Git bisection featureâ€¦ **
+        describes debugging a kernel problem using the Git bisection feature… **
 >
-> Weâ€™re now free of the Big Kernel Lock (in many configurations â€“ itâ€™s a config option that
+> We’re now free of the Big Kernel Lock (in many configurations – it’s a config option that
       will hide other not-yet-compatible options when used) and I have been running systems BKL-free for some time now.
-Arnd Bergman and others have done an excellent job to rid us of this last vestige of truly ancient non-scalable Linux and unless you need a V4L (Video-4-Linux â€“ TV tuner, webcam etc) device, you can probably run BKL-free today too.
+Arnd Bergman and others have done an excellent job to rid us of this last vestige of truly ancient non-scalable Linux and unless you need a V4L (Video-4-Linux – TV tuner, webcam etc) device, you can probably run BKL-free today too.
 It is hoped that V4L will be fixed soon, maybe in time for 2.6.37.
-You probably wonâ€™t notice a huge performance benefit of running without the BKL unless you happen to have something more high end than a desktop, but itâ€™s still pretty cool to know that you could get higher performance if only you could afford to have a system with dozens of CPUs to take advantage of it.
+You probably won’t notice a huge performance benefit of running without the BKL unless you happen to have something more high end than a desktop, but it’s still pretty cool to know that you could get higher performance if only you could afford to have a system with dozens of CPUs to take advantage of it.
 >
 > calability is great on the high end, but another more impressive feature for those working
-      with more down-to-earth systems is (at last) near-complete support for running as a Xen â€˜Dom0â€™ (or host kernel) under the Xen hypervisor.
+      with more down-to-earth systems is (at last) near-complete support for running as a Xen ‘Dom0’ (or host kernel) under the Xen hypervisor.
 For years, the support for Xen host kernels lived in patches separate from the mainline kernel and had to be added separately.
 This constrained which Xen kernels could be used and made life more difficult for those using it in their virtualisation setups.
-Itâ€™s not (yet) possible to fully run an official Linus kernel without any patches as a Dom0 host kernel, but the remaining extra driver pieces and other work should be complete in time for 2.6.38.
+It’s not (yet) possible to fully run an official Linus kernel without any patches as a Dom0 host kernel, but the remaining extra driver pieces and other work should be complete in time for 2.6.38.
 This incidentally prompted some folks in the Fedora kernel community to wonder about scheduling.
 They would like this to land in Fedora 15 (for those who